Njomo63/PPO-Jax/README.md

 The value function represents the expected return when starting from a specific state and following a particular policy thereafter.

 ## Actor-Critic Architecture
-PPO uses an actor-critic architecture that combines two neural networks working in concert.
+PPO uses an actor-critic architecture that combines two neural networks working together.
 The actor network (policy) learns which actions to take in each state, while the critic network (value function) evaluates how good those states are.

 The actor network outputs a probability distribution over actions, from which we sample during training to encourage exploration.
 The actor is trained to maximize the PPO objective, which encourages actions that lead to higher advantages while maintaining proximity to the previous policy.